liuqiyu/react-notes/react-router/di-yi-ge-lu-you-demo.md

 import { BrowserRouter, Route, Link} from 'react-router-dom';

 import Home from './component/home';
-import Home from './component/Product';
+import Product from './component/product';
-import Home from './component/home';
+import About from './component/about';
 ```